A Central Limit Theorem for Diffusion in Sparse Random Graphs

-Next step is to turn this into a balls, and bins problem.
-In this step we simultaneously run the exploration process described in Section~\ref{sec:proof} and construct the configuration model.
-We call a type $A$ (or $B$) node as type $A$ (or $B$) bins and similarly consider the half-edges as balls of type $A$ (or $B$) if its end point is type $A$ (or $B$).
-At each step, we remove first one random ball from the set of balls in $A$-bins and then a random ball without restriction.
+The next step is to turn this process into a balls and bins problem.
+In this step we simultaneously run the activation process described above and construct the configuration model.
+We call a type $A$ (or $B$) vertex as type $A$ (or $B$) bins and similarly consider the half-edges as balls of type $A$ (or $B$) if its end point is type $A$ (or $B$).
+At each step, we remove first one random ball from the set of balls in $A$-bins and then another ball without restriction.
 We stop when there are no non-empty $A$-bins.
-Therefore we alternately remove a random $A$-ball and a random ball.
+Therefore we alternately remove an $A$-ball and a random ball.
 We may just as well say that we first remove a random $A$-ball.
-We then remove balls in pairs, first a random ball without restriction, and then a random $A$-ball, and stop with the random ball, leaving no $A$-ball to remove.
-We now change the description a little by introducing colors.
-Initially all balls are white, and we begin again by removing one random $A$-ball.
-Subsequently, in each deletion step we first remove a random white ball and then recolor a random white $A$-ball red.
-This is repeated until no more white $A$-balls remain.
+We then remove balls in pairs, first a ball without restriction, and then a random $A$-ball, and stop with the ball, leaving no $A$-ball to remove.

 The next step is to run the above deletion process in continuous time.
 Each ball has an exponentially distributed random lifetime with mean $1$, independent of the other balls.
 In other words balls die and are removed at rate $1$, independent of each other.
-Also when a white ball dies we color a random white $A$ ball red (in terms of configuration model these two half-edges form an edge).
-We stop when we should recolor a $A$ ball to red but there is no such ball.
-Let $H_A(t)$ and $H_B(t)$ denote the number of white $A$ balls and $B$ balls respectively, at time $t$.
+Also when a ball dies we remove a random $A$ ball (in terms of configuration model these two half-edges form an edge).
+We stop when we should remove an $A$ ball but there is no such a ball.
+Let $H_A(t)$ and $H_B(t)$ denote the number of $A$ balls and $B$ balls respectively, at time $t$.
 Note that these parameters depend on $n$, but we will omit the subscript as it is clear from the context.
 We also let $A_n(t)$ and $B_n(t)$ be the number of $A$ bins and $B$ bins at time $t$.